SeaGraphData/SpaceX-Data-and-ML/README.md

-# IBM Data Science Capstone — SpaceX Falcon 9 Landing Prediction
+# SpaceX Falcon 9 Landing Prediction: Data and ML

 > **Project goal:** Predict whether the first stage of a SpaceX Falcon 9 rocket will land successfully.
-The capstone simulates a startup ("SpaceY") competing with SpaceX and uses historical launch data to build an end-to-end data science solution.
+The project simulates a startup ("SpaceY") competing with SpaceX and uses historical launch data to build an end-to-end data science solution.
+>
+>  SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
+Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
+This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 ---